 |Labor Warranty||1 Year|

 Overview: The Canon EOS Rebel SL3 is one of the world's smallest and lightest digital SLR camera.
 The SL3 has a standard Canon EF mount, and is compatible with Canon EF lenses, including EF-S lenses.
-This kit includes the EF-S 18-55mm f/4-5.6 IS STM zoom lens.
+No lenses are included in this "body only" kit.

 Viewfinder: The Canon EOS Rebel SL3 uses an eye-level SLR viewfinder with pentamirror with 0.87x magnification (w/50mm lens) for approximately 95% vertical and horizontal coverage.
 It has a -3.0 to +1.0 diopter adjustment so you can focus the viewfinder to suit your eyesight (with or without eyeglasses).